Enhancing Space Warfighting: USSF Cyber Operator Graduates from Space Test Course

-U.S. Space Force 1st Lt.
-Saan Chhan, Operations Support Flight Commander at the 64th Cyberspace Squadron, graduates from the Space Test Course at Edwards Air Force Base, Calif., Nov.
-17, 2023.
+She stressed the importance of collaboration between Cyber and Space Guardians in testing to ensure a robust evaluation of the U.S. Space Force’s weapon system combat capabilities, particularly in the context of great power competition.

+“Lieutenant Chhan's successful completion of the STC as a Cyber Operator with experience in Delta 6 represents a significant step towards arming our warfighters with operational truth,” she added.

 The mission of STC is to produce adaptive, critical-thinking test professionals to conduct full-spectrum test and evaluation of space-operations systems.
 The curriculum is designed to provide students with tailored education covering test planning, test execution, analysis, and reporting.

-(U.S. Air Force photo by Nicolas Cholula)
+In addition to test foundational material, students receive instruction and practical experience covering mission systems, as well as domain science topics such as orbital mechanics, electromagnetic spectrum, sensor sciences and the space environment.
+This is intended to provide students with a broad base of technical knowledge to prepare them for future test and evaluation projects that span a variety of technical areas.

+U.S. Space Force Col. Christopher Schlak, Director of Cyber Operations at STARCOM Headquarters, highlighted the broader implications of the STC.

 |Date Taken: